A creamy ricotta cannoli dip recipe you can make in 10 minutes-simple, sweet, and perfect with pizzelle or fruit.

 Notes

-- Mascarpone cheese can be replaced with cream cheese.
+- Cheese swap: Mascarpone can be replaced with cream cheese if needed, though mascarpone gives the creamiest texture.

-- Use a stand mixer or a handheld mixer for best results.
+- Mixing: Use a stand mixer or handheld mixer with a whisk attachment for the smoothest, lightest results.

-- This cannoli dip with mascarpone also makes a great filling for cake.
+- Versatile use: This ricotta-mascarpone dip also makes a great filling for cakes or other desserts.

 - pizzelle